-Local (mg/day) Regional (kg/year) Continental (kg/year) 180 (waste water) 0.33 (air) 1000 (waste water) 9000 (waste water)
+Local (mg/day) Regional (kg/year) Continental (kg/year) 180 (waste water) 0.33 (air) 1000 (waste water) 9000 (waste water) Mate. all values as a fDEOO said •

-Note: all releases are of PFOS-salt.
+Note: all releases are of PFOS-acid.

 3.1.3 Photolithography

 For this sector, use has been made of a draft Emission Scenario Document on photoresist use in semiconductor manufacturing produced by the United States Environmental Protection Agency.
 This document has been reviewed by the OECD Task Force on Environmental Exposure Assessment, and is intended for publication in the OECD Environmental Health and Safety Publications series on Emission Scenario Documents.